dareich/delayed-purge/README.md

 1. Go to Tools -> Script Editor...
 1. Copy and paste the Code.gs text into the script.
 1. Save it
-1. First run the **`initSheets`** function by selecting it in the "Select Fuction" dropdown and presssing the run button.
+1. Go back to the sheet and hit the refresh button.
+After a few seconds, you will see a nice "Delay Purge" menu show up.
+1. Open that menu and select the "Setup Sheets" item.
+This will add the sheets the script uses to track its important work and "Settings" sheet where you control its behavior.
 1. The script will ask for permission to run against your google account and the various data.
 This script does not export the information anywhere or provide access to any other account.
 It is completely limited to this script and your account.
 Review the code and permissions if you have concerns.
+1. The "Settings" sheet should be the curent active sheet, but if not, you and either select from the tabs at the botton of the screen, or use the "delay Purge -> Settings" menu to activate it.
-1. Go back to the sheet and open the Settings sheet.
-Make sure the default "delete me label" matches the label you setup above.
+1. Make sure the default "delete me label" matches the label you setup above.
 Add an email if you want detailed, daily reports.

 # Testing
+1. Open the script editor again.
 1. Select the **`cleanupTest`** function where it says "Select Fuction" and press the run button.
 1. Once the script has run, go back the sheet and select the "Data" sheet.
 You will see a new row with today's date and some stats about the number of threads deleted.
 If you see some other text, then something went wrong.
 Check your setup to make sure it is OK.
 1. If the script ran properly, now you can schedule the actual cleanup task.